What is Short-Term Rehabilitation (Swing Bed)?

 When recovering from surgery, an illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
-Schuyler Hospital’s Swing Bed Program helps patients regain strength, mobility and independence in the shortest time possible.
+Schuyler Hospital’s Short-Term Rehabilitation (Swing Bed) helps patients regain strength, mobility and independence in the shortest time possible.

-The Swing Bed Program is ideal for patients needing:
+The Short-Term Rehab (Swing Bed) Program is ideal for patients needing:

 - Wound care